Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

+The first active AI-led stage of the collaboration pipeline is Stage 3.
+Here the model examines the decision task and identifies which of the four ambiguity types are present.
+This mirrors the role that AI can play in organizational decision support, surfacing the hidden uncertainties that managers may overlook under time pressure or cognitive load \citep{csaszar2024artificial}.

-\textbf{Stage 1: Ambiguity Identification and Classification.} The system first identifies the specific ambiguities embedded within each managerial decision task.
+AI first identifies the specific ambiguities embedded within each managerial decision task.
 Identified ambiguities are classified according to our business ambiguity taxonomy as represented in Table \ref{table:business_ambiguities}.
-In the next stage, we evaluated the ability of four leading GAI models to identify the embedded ambiguities.
+We evaluated the ability of four leading Generative AI models to identify the embedded ambiguities.
 Recognizing the inherent difficulty of this task for LLMs, we developed a structured, few-shot prompt.
 This prompt provided each model with our business ambiguity taxonomy, clear definitions for each category, and a set of representative examples to guide its reasoning process.
 Performance was calculated with precision, recall and F1.

-\textbf{Stage 2: Ambiguity Refinement and Resolution.} Following identification, the system proceed to resolve the ambiguities.
-This is achieved by formulating targeted clarifying questions.
-We systematically reduced the ambiguities with two additional versions for each task.
-First, two of the three ambiguities are resolved to create a partially resolved version.
-Second, all ambiguities are resolved to create a full resolution.

-\textit{Clarification Question Formulation.} To resolve the ambiguities precise clarification questions are formulated to address each one directly.
-The purpose of these questions is to elicit the specific information needed to resolve the ambiguity and create a well-defined decision task.
-Continuing the above decision task example, the corresponding clarification questions would be:
+Alongside ambiguity identification, the models were also prompted to generate targeted clarifying questions for each detected ambiguity.
+These questions form the basis of the human clarification step in the following stage.
+The output of Stage 3 is therefore a structured list of identified ambiguities, their types, and the corresponding clarifying questions, which the AI passes to the human expert.
+The quality of this output directly determines the quality of the human contribution at Stage 4.